 Equipment and Site Security

-oTraining Area: Stowing flags, charging VHF radios, locking the Smithy and boatshed, and arming the clubhouse alarm.
+oTraining Topics: Stowing flags, charging VHF radios, locking the Smithy and boatshed, checking the changing rooms are locked with lights off.
+Checking the clubhouse windows are all closed, lights are all off and arming the clubhouse alarm before locking up.

 Site Exit

-oTraining Area: Ensuring the changing rooms are empty and locking the main car park gate.
+oTraining Topics: Ensuring the changing rooms are empty and locking the main car park gate.

 oRationale: Final confirmation that the premises are locked and no members or visitors remain on-site.